elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_06.md

     1. Define what accessible means in the context of FAIR
     2. Explain the relevance of accessibility to FAIR Training Materials
     3. Explain the different levels of access
-    4. Min, apply: Describe access requirements using clear language
+    4. Describe access requirements using clear language
     5. Choose the appropriate level of access for your training materials, including depositing your materials in a FAIR way
     6. Describe access to your materials using clear language
     7. Explain what is meant by accessibility for inclusiveness